 Sensitivity assessment.
 As the characterizing species are found in biotopes in both full and variable salinity habitats, the biotope is considered 'Not sensitive' to a decrease in salinity from full to variable.
 Biotope resistance is therefore assessed as 'High' and resilience is assessed as 'High' (by default) and the biotope is assessed as 'Not sensitive'.
+Some losses of sensitive species such as Electra pilosa and other bryozoans may occur but over the course of a year this is not considered to significantly alter the biotope assemblage from the description.

-Water flow (tidal High current) changes (local) Q: High A: High C: High
+Water flow (tidalHighcurrent) changes (local)Q: High A: Medium C: High

-Not sensitive Q: High A: High C: High
+High Q: High A: High C: High Not sensitive Q: High A: Medium C: High

-This biotope occurs across a range of flow speeds, from very weak (negligible) to moderately strong (0.5-1.5 m/s) (Connor et al., 2004).
-The suspension feeders within the biotope benefit from high water flows supplying food.
+This biotope occurs across a range of flow speeds, from strong to moderately strong (0.5-1.5 m/s) (Connor et al., 2004).
+The suspension feeders within the biotope benefit from high water flows supplying food and the mobility of the sediment prevents other species colonizing and outcompeting the characterizing species present.
+Scour from sediment mobility is a key factor structuring this biotope (Connor et al., 2004); changes in flow exceeding the pressure benchmark may increase or decrease movement of cobbles, pebbles and slates resulting in indirect changes in the character of the biotope.